2019 Ford Ranger first drive review: The global pickup truck goes American

 The 2019 Ford Ranger looks all-American, but it waves more flags than just the stars and stripes.

-Its chunky looks blend Detroit swagger with southeast Asian swoopiness because it was initially designed mainly for places like Thailand where workhorse trucks sized like the Ranger make sense.
+Its chunky looks blend Detroit swagger with southeast Asian swoopiness because it was initially designed for places like Thailand where workhorse trucks sized like the Ranger make sense.
 Underhood, the small turbo-4 engine’s specs look continental, but its power makes it a hot-rod among mid-size pickup trucks.

 MORE: Read our full review of the 2019 Ford Ranger